Parse Umatrix

 Used modules

-: Global variable accessible throughout the codeed_input_vars
+ed_vars_global: Global variable accessible throughout the codeed_input_vars: User-accessible input variables

 External modules